marano/blog/_posts/2014-05-06-quick-add-and-quick-edit-on-active-admin.markdown

 post '/admin/projects/quick_create' => 'admin/projects#quick_create', as: :admin_project_quick_create
 {% endhighlight %}

-Edit the `app/admin/project.rb` and add the following action item to open the quick add modal from project index:
+Edit the `app/admin/project.rb` and add the following action item to let users open the quick add modal only from project index:

 {% highlight ruby linenos %}
 action_item only: :index do